Product School

 How do you do that without knowing what they want?
 The answer is of course, user research methods.

 The term is fairly self-explanatory.
-Through a variety of data collection methods, development teams find out who their target users are, what they expect from the product, what satisfies them, and what delights them.
+Through a variety of data collection methods, product teams conduct customer discovery to find out who their target users are, what they expect from the product, what satisfies them, and what delights them.

 There are various types of user research, and which one you choose will depend on the type of information you need.
 Different people within the development team will also want different information.
 For example, your UX Designer will want specific UX research, whereas sales and marketing will want something different.